Policies

 Sub Introduction

-Our priority is to minimise the risk to life and to reduce injury by maintaining the physical fire safety integrity of the nursery in ensuring that staff, children, visitors and contractors working on site do not add to the fire risk and through the safe evacuation of our building if a fire breaks out.
+Our priority is to minimize the risk to life and to reduce injury by maintaining the physical fire safety integrity of the nursery in ensuring that staff, children, visitors and contractors working on site do not add to the fire risk and through the safe evacuation of our building if a fire breaks out.
 The Fire Safety Policy, procedures and risk assessments are designed to help our community to respond calmly and effectively in the event that fire breaks out in the building or on our site.

 Role of the Fire Safety Officer